 Crispy Fried Calamari recipe (Kalamarakia Tiganita)

-Posted by Eli Giannopoulos in Appetizer & Meze, Beginner, Fried, Main Courses, Mainland Greece, Our hand picked recipes, Quick Meals: Ready in 20 minutes or less, Traditional Greek Easter Lent recipes, Vegetarian
+Posted by Eli Giannopoulos in 40 minutes or less, Appetizer & Meze, Beginner, Fried, Main Courses, Mainland Greece, Our hand picked recipes, Quick Meals: Ready in 20 minutes or less, Traditional Greek Easter Lent recipes, Vegetarian

 Crispy and perfectly seasoned fried calamari (kalamarakia tiganita) recipe!
 A favourite Greek meze that is served in every fish tavern (Psarotaverna) and you should really give it a try at home.
 Making your own crispy fried calamari rings is literally as easy as frying potatoes!
 Lots of fried calamari recipes use batter for coating the calamari, but Greeks almost always go for the minimalistic approach.
 When it comes to fried calamari less is more.
 Some good old fashioned flour and seasoning mix will do the trick every single time!